 This was one of the places on my recent two week Northern Norway trip that stuck out the most to me.
 The Lyngen Alps are so incredibly beautiful, and it was so quiet and peaceful there – I barely saw anyone else on my hikes around Lyngen.

 Plus, the Lyngen Alps are less than two hours from Tromsø, so they’re quite easily accessible for somewhere that feels so remote.
 You can read more about visiting Lyngen (and staying in a glass igloo!) here.

 Åna-Sira is one of the most beautiful places I’ve been in Norway (if not the most beautiful), and not many people know about it.
-In fact, the only reason Dan and I ended up going was that Dan’s manager offered to let us stay in his summer house there for a couple of nights.
+In fact, the only reason I ended up going was that my former manager offered to let me stay in his summer house there for a couple of nights.

 And it immediately became one of my favorite places in Norway.
 You can read more about my time in Åna-Sira here, and just know that if you’re looking for a fairytale village in Norway, this is it.
 Oh and be sure to hike up Brufjell when you go!

 A 27-kilometer loop of road may not sound like anything special, but when I think of the places in Norway that have most taken my breath away, Gamle Styrnefjellsvegen is at the top of the list.
 The views here are incredible.
 And since this route is a detour off the main road, it’s pretty quiet – at least I didn’t see anyone else when I was there.
 If you want to stay longer, you’ll love this cute yellow home or this charming, refurbished home.

 You can read more about driving down Gamle Strynefjellsvegen here.